 Reservoirs of Teesdale

-Teesdale’s reservoirs sit among some of the most peaceful valleys and open moorland in the North Pennines.
-Each one has its own character from the wild uplands of Cow Green to the gentler, family friendly paths around Grassholme and Hury offering quiet places to walk, watch wildlife and enjoy wide views across the dale.
+Teesdale’s reservoirs are scattered through some of the most peaceful valleys and open moorland in the North Pennines.
+Each one has its own character, shaped by the landscape it sits within and the way people experience it.
+From the high, windswept uplands of Cow Green to the gentler, family friendly paths around Grassholme and Hury, these waters offer quiet places to walk, watch wildlife and enjoy wide views across the dale.

 Cow Green Reservoir